Fully local Reshetikhin-Turaev theories: Spherical structures and canonical orientations

+The fusion category $\vect^\otimes_{\bZ/2}$, with its standard associator, generates the gauge theory with group~$\bZ/2$.
+Here, we discuss the four $p_1$-orientations corresponding to the four simple central elements $\{\mathbf{1}, e, m, em \}$ of the center $Z$ of $\vect^\otimes_{\bZ/2}$, with~$m$ denoting the generator of~$\bZ/2$ and~$e$ its sign representation.
+Three of them are genuine orientations, while the fourth has central charge $12\bmod{24}$.

-The center $Z$ of $\vect^\otimes_{\bZ/2}$ (with its untwisted associator) has four simples $\{\mathbf{1}, e, m, em \}$, where $m$ is the generator of~$\bZ/2$ and~$e$ is its sign representation.
-The framed theory has two simple boundary conditions, Neumann and Dirichlet, and four simple line operators from~$Z$.
-Line operators with $\theta=-1$ will always need normal framings (here, $\bmod{2}$, as it happens).
+The framed theory has two simple boundary conditions, Neumann and Dirichlet, and the four simple line operators from~$Z$.
+Line operators with $\theta=-1$ need normal framings (here, $\bmod{\:2}$).
 The four possible ribbons are listed in Table~\ref{ribbontable}.